by Olga Maystruk, Designer and Brand Strategist, and

 The next day, the child was returned to surgery for bladder repair, wound debridement, and wound VAC placement.
 The patient returned for VAC replacement and wound debridement six more times every three days.

-Three months later, during a follow-up visit with the pediatric surgeon, it was noted that the patient was recovering well and reported no pain.
-The patient was negative for fever, chills, dysuria, urinary frequency, or incontinence.
+During a follow-up visit with the pediatric surgeon three months later, it was noted that the patient was recovering well and reported no pain.
+She was negative for fever, chills, dysuria, urinary frequency, or incontinence.
 The wound appeared to be healed and all the surrounding tissue was negative for erythema.

 Six months later, the patient was taken to a psychiatrist who evaluated the patient and noted symptoms of PTSD, anxiety, depressive reaction, and organic depression all due to the infection.